alexdriedger/ChallengeTheSpire/README.md

 ### Polish Custom Challenge Select Screen

 - Record of highest difficulty achieved for each challenge for each character (including modded characters)
+- Select Silent as character when selecting sneaky strike challenge

 ### Eggcellent